-Being a professor is amazing: a lot of academic freedom to investigate and teach very interesting subjects and a considerable and secure salary until retirement.
-However, the way in which to obtain this position can be pretty strenuous, and many young scientists do not know the requirements to qualify for such a position.
+Being a professor is amazing: a lot of academic freedom to investigate and teach exciting subjects and a secure salary until retirement.
+However, obtaining this position can be pretty strenuous, and many young scientists do not know the requirements to qualify for such a position.
 In this article, I give you 10 essential parameters a selection committee will evaluate when selecting a new professor.

-When young scientists start thinking about leading a research group they feel overwhelmed by the number of transferable skills they have to learn for a career in science.
-There is now considerable agreement that young scientists should develop their leadership skills.
-To make a good start it is important to get an idea of which skills are important and where to begin.
+When young scientists start thinking about leading a research group, they feel overwhelmed by the number of transferable skills they have to learn for a career in science.
+There is now considerable agreement that young scientists should develop their leadership skills for a career in science.
+It is crucial to understand which skills are essential…